green-party-dublin-central/nh-web/site/content/post/secretarial-support-fixed-term-contract.md

 ---
 title: Secretarial support - fixed term contract
 date: 2022-06-30T16:12:45.180Z
-description: Neasa is looking for a secretarial support to help her on a range of areas.
+description: Neasa is looking for secretarial support to help her in a range of areas.
 The job includes national and constituency activities, located in Leinster House and the Dublin Central Constituency.
 image: img/leinsterhouse.jpg
 ---